History of Cornwall: Relationship with Wessex

 In 814, King Egbert of Wessex ravaged Cornwall "from the east to the west", and the Anglo-Saxon Chronicle records that in 825 the Cornish fought the men of Devon.
 In 838 the Cornish in alliance with Vikings were defeated by the West Saxons at the Battle of Hingston Down.
-This was the last recorded battle between Cornwall and Wessex, and possibly resulted in the loss of Cornish independence.
-In 875, the Annales Cambriae record that king Dungarth of Cornwall drowned, yet Alfred the Great had been able to go hunting in Cornwall a decade earlier suggesting Dungarth was likely an under-king.
+This was the last recorded battle between Cornwall and Wessex: possibly, it resulted in the loss of Cornish independence.
+In 875, the Annales Cambriae record that king Dungarth of Cornwall drowned, yet Alfred the Great had been able to go hunting in Cornwall a decade earlier suggesting Dungarth was likely an underking (subregulus).
 Kenstec (c.833-c.870) became the first bishop of Cornwall to profess obedience to the Archbishop of Canterbury, and in the same period the bishop of Sherborne was instructed to visit Cornwall annually to "root out the errors of the Cornish Church", further indications that Cornwall was becoming subject to Wessex in the middle of the ninth century.
 In the 880s Alfred the Great was able to leave estates in Cornwall in his will.

 William of Malmesbury, writing around 1120, says that in about 927, King Æthelstan of England expelled the Cornish from Exeter and fixed Cornwall's eastern boundary at the River Tamar.
 T. M. Charles-Edwards dismisses William's account as an "improbable story" on the ground that Cornwall was by then firmly under English control.
 John Reuben Davies sees the expedition as the suppression of a British uprising, which was followed by the confinement of the Cornish beyond the Tamar and the creation of a separate bishopric for Cornwall.
 Although English kings granted land in the eastern part in the ninth century, no grants are recorded in the western half until the mid-tenth century.

 Cornwall now acquired Anglo-Saxon administrative features such as the hundred system.
 Unlike Devon, Cornwall's culture was not anglicised.
 Most people still spoke Cornish, and place-names are still mainly Brittonic.
 In 944 Æthelstan's successor, Edmund I, styled himself 'King of the English and ruler of this province of the Britons'.

 The antiquarian William Camden wrote in his book Britannia in 1607: